 Has CUET Become More Challenging Over Time?

+If you ask has CUET become more challenging over time?
+The answer is YES.
 The difficulty level of CUET has increased over the years due to changes in the CUET exam patternand syllabus.
 Here's how:

 1- Increased Competition